Coverage Performance Analysis of FAS-enhanced LoRa Wide Area Networks under both Co-SF and Inter-SF Interference

 where $\Upsilon^{(m)}$ is the co-SF interference sensitivity given in TABLE~\ref{tab:sir_thresholds} for $\tilde{m}=m$.
 The $\max\{\cdot\}$ operation stems from the inherent behavior of LoRa receiver for co-SF signals\footnote{Fig. \ref{sub_fig:1} demonstrates that the LoRa receiver resolves co-SF signals with different encoded symbols into distinct, non-overlapping peaks \cite{bibitem5}, \cite{bibitem11}.
 The desired signal is considered successfully recovered if the maximum of the co-SF interference remains below that of the desired signal.}.

 Moreover, the power of the inter-SF interference, where $\tilde{m}\neq{m}$, due to the imperfect orthogonality between SFs, is given by

-Unlike co-SF interference, inter-SF interference exhibits fundamentally different mutual influence characteristics\footnote{\textcolor{black}{The quasi-orthogonality between different SFs prevents the formation of a demodulation peak from an inter-SF signal (see Fig. \ref{sub_fig:1}).
+Unlike co-SF interference, inter-SF interference exhibits fundamentally different mutual influence characteristics\footnote{The quasi-orthogonality between different SFs prevents the formation of a demodulation peak from an inter-SF signal (see Fig. \ref{sub_fig:1}).
 Instead, its power is spread across all symbol positions.
-Mathematically, this cumulative effect is modeled as a summation (see Fig. \ref{sub_fig:2}), leading some studies to approximate inter-SF interference as additive noise \cite{bibitem3}, \cite{bibitem5}, \cite{bibitem7}.}}.
+Mathematically, this cumulative effect is modeled as a summation (see Fig. \ref{sub_fig:2}), leading some studies to approximate inter-SF interference as additive noise \cite{bibitem3}, \cite{bibitem5}, \cite{bibitem7}.}.

 Another characteristic of LoRaWAN is the differential sensitivity $\Upsilon^{(m,\tilde{m})}$ among SF pairs, which arises from the different degrees of orthogonality between SFs.
-Specifically, the values of $\Upsilon^{(m,m)}$ and $\Upsilon^{(m,\tilde{m})}$ are provided in TABLE~\ref{tab:sir_thresholds}, which summarizes the experimental results for the LoRa SX1272 transceiver reported in \cite{bibitem5}.
+Specifically, the values of $\Upsilon^{(m,\tilde{m})}$ are provided in TABLE~\ref{tab:sir_thresholds}, which summarizes the experimental results for the LoRa SX1272 transceiver reported in \cite{bibitem5}.

 Considering both the co-SF and inter-SF interference, the average coverage probability is expressed as